nicofrancisco/api-rest-firebase/README.md

 - Image Uploading to Firebase.
 - Items editing, title, description and image.
 - Saving list order in database after ordenable update event.
+- ExpressJS and Node for initial setup (Node Modules folder is not available in this commit).

 To improve: